wanghaisheng/prince_collection_astro/src/content/reviews/the-brando-french-polynesia.md

 With its funky-chic beach vibe, Bob's Bar is situated on the beach and serves up South Pacific-inspired food and drinks, drawing inspiration from Marlon’s iconic films.
 The bar has a fascinating history that predates The Brando, as it was where Marlon Brando himself would come to indulge in his friend Bob's cocktail creating expertise.
 Te Manu Bar, serves cocktails before and after dinner from its intimate lounge seating which is suspended among a canopy of treetops, providing breathtaking views of the lagoon and the starry sky.

-## Pool, Beach, Spa, Activities, & Other Amenities
+## Pool, Beach, Spa, Activities, and Other Amenities

 <div class="one-big-two-small">
     <figure>